 If I had to choose one group of cuisines to live with on a daily basis – (excluding my ancestral staples from South Asia), it would probably be those of the “Far East”.
-For me, the cuisines of East Asia form the pinnacle of complex combinations – where sweet, savoury, and spicy flavours co-exist in harmony, and in some instances, simultaneously within the same dish.
+For me, the cuisines of East Asia form the pinnacle of complex combinations – where sweet, savoury, spicy, and umami co-exist in harmony, and in some instances, simultaneously within the same dish.
 For the indecisive elephant (i.e – me), this is the most strategic way in which to eat almost everything at once.

 However, despite the diversity of London’s halal dining scene, one Asian cuisine in particular – Korean, remains an elusive find.
 This is certainly a tragedy, given the wonderful flavours and dishes that make up Korean food, including one of my personal favourites: beef bulgogi.
 This sweet and succulent beef dish is a staple of the Korean peninsula, and below, you’ll find a straightforward recipe to recreate this Korean classic at home.
 Traditional beef bulgogi is of course, grilled, but I have found that a little patience with a stove-top pressure-cooker can also return great rewards – particularly with tougher cuts of beef.